-Fulfillment costs represent those costs incurred in operating and staffing the Group's fulfillment and customer service centers, including costs attributable to buying, receiving, inspecting, and warehousing inventories; picking, packaging, and preparing customer orders for shipment; payment processing and related transaction costs.
+Fulfillment costs represent those costs incurred in operating and staffing the Group's fulfillment and customer service centers, including (i) costs attributable to buying, receiving, inspecting, and warehousing inventories, (ii) picking, packaging, and preparing customer orders for shipment, and (iii) payment processing and related transaction costs.

-Selling and marketing
+(s) Selling and marketing

 Selling and marketing expenses consist primarily of search engine marketing and advertising, affiliate market program expenditure, public relations expenditures; and payroll and related expenses for personnel engaged in selling, marketing and business development.
 The Group pays to use certain relevant key words relating to its business on major search engines and the fee is on a "cost-per-click" basis.
 The Group also pays commissions to participants in its affiliate program when customer referrals result in product sales, and the Group classifies such costs as selling and marketing expenses in the consolidated statements of operations.
-Advertising includes fees paid to on-line advertisers who assist the Group to advertise at targeted websites.
+Advertising expense includes fees paid to on-line advertisers who assist the Group to advertise at targeted websites.
 Such fees are paid at fixed rate or calculated based on volume directed to the Group's website.
+The advertising expense for the years ended December 31, 2016, 2017 and 2018 were \$53,827, \$62,767 and \$43,308, respectively.

-General and administrative
+(t) General and administrative

 General and administrative expenses consist of payroll and related expenses for employees involved in general corporate functions such as accounting, finance, tax, legal, and human resources; costs associated with the use by these functions of facilities and equipment, such as depreciation expense and rent; professional fees and other general corporate costs.
 Also included in general and administrative expenses are payroll and related expenses for employees involved in product research and development, and systems support, as well as server charges and costs associated with telecommunications.
+The research and development expense for the years ended December 31, 2016, 2017 and 2018 were \$6,702, \$5,207 and \$5,694, respectively.

 General and administrative expenses also include credit losses relating to fraudulent credit card activities which resulted in chargebacks from the payment processing agencies.
 The Group estimates chargebacks based on historical experience.
 The estimation of chargebacks is adjusted to the extent that actual chargebacks differ, or are expected to differ.
-The chargeback incurred for the years ended December 31, 2015, 2016 and 2017 are \$1,227, \$2,354 and \$2,929.
+The chargeback expense for the years ended December 31, 2016, 2017 and 2018 were \$2,354, \$2,929 and \$2,938, respectively.